 Radix trees solve all of these naturally.
 The structure is the solution.

 This is why the pattern keeps winning.
-It’s not that engineers are lazy and keep copying code.
+Engineers aren’t lazy and keep copying code.
 Radix trees are just the right tool for this specific class of problems.
-When you have hierarchical data with shared prefixes, the radix tree is waiting for you.
+When you have hierarchical data with shared prefixes, you’ll find yourself reaching for a radix tree.

-The takeaway isn’t “learn radix trees.”
-It’s learn to recognize patterns.
+Don’t take away “learn radix trees.”
+Take away learn to recognize patterns.

 I didn’t connect SGLang to IP routing.
 I didn’t see the connection between Redis Streams and Ethereum state.
 These were separate problems in my head until I learned the underlying data structure.